What rights do I have on the remote resource?

 - The following pages provide details on using SSH identity keys to connect to VCL reservations.

 When hitting forward in my browser in the scheduling interface, I keep getting the initial page.

 This is often caused by using Back/Forward in certain web browsers (particularly Safari on Macintosh).

-In order for the web application that is the scheduling interface for VCL to work correctly it must know what web page you were referred from when showing you any page except for the entry page.
+In order for the web application that is the scheduling interface for VCL to work correctly it must know to what web page you were referred from when showing you any page except for the entry page.
 Some web browsers (Safari in particular) tend to forget exactly how you came to a given webpage.
 Thus when your web browser tries to load a given page in the scheduling interface and cannot remember how you came to be at that page, the scheduling web application sends you back to the entry page.